fpiernas/FBP/README.md

 # FBP
 Filtered Back Projection C++ by Fran Piernas Diaz

+**CHANGELOG**
+    V1.1:
+        Changed the way the point cloud is saved.
+Values are now floating point normalized from 0 to 255, instead of 0 to 255 but integer, as in V1.0.

 **Requirements**

 OpenCV must be installed.
 To compile, link all OpenCV libraries.